DenSinH/AGSTests/interrupts/interrupts.md

 ### INTERRUPTS

-AGS contains 7 lcd tests.
+AGS contains 7 interrupt tests.
 The names for these tests are also in the ROM, and are:
   - V BLANK INTR (`vblank()`)
   - H BLANK INTR (`hblank()`)
   - V COUNT INTR (`vcount()`)